firebolt-db/godocs/docs/Guides/working-with-engines/working-with-engines-using-ddl.md

 # Resizing an Engine
 **Scaling Up or Scaling Down** <br />
-{: .fs-6}
-You can dynamically scale up or scale down an engine by modifying the “TYPE” attribute of your engine. <br />
 **UI** <br />
 {: .fs-6}
+You can dynamically scale up or scale down an engine by modifying the "Type" attribute of your engine. <br />
 1. For the engine that you want to modify, hover next to the drop-down and click the ellipsis (three vertical dots).
 Then select “Modify engine".
 ![](../../assets/images/Alter_Engine_Popup.png){: width="600" .centered}
  <br />

 2. Choose the appropriate Node type that you want and click the “Modify engine” button.
 ![](../../assets/images/Modify_Engine_Type.png){: width="600" .centered}
  <br />